VeerMuchandi/anthosbm/standalone/readme.md

 ssh <SUBSTITUTE USERNAME>>@<<NODE_IPADDRESS>>
 ```

+* Upgrade the machine if a new release is available with `do-release-upgrade` and follow the prompts to complete.

 * **Passwordless Root Login:** Verify if you can `sudo bash` as root without password.
 If you cannot, then change the permissions in the `/etc/ssh/sshd_config` and restart `sshd` service as root user.

 ```